 About Nikolaos Venizelos

 Nikolaos Venizelos is a professor emeritus and docent in biomedicine with research focus in experimental neuropsychiatry at the School of Health and Medical Sciences, Örebro University.
 He has a Medicine Doctor's degree (PhD-in medicine) at the Karolinska Institute, where he worked until 2001.

 Prof. Venizelos has established the Neuropsychiatric Research Laboratory at the School of Health & Medical Sciences.
 His research work is focused on the membrane transport of the amino acids tyrosine and tryptophan in schizophrenia and related disorders such as bipolar, autism and ADHD.
-Tyrosine and tryptophan are the building stones (so-called precursors) for dopamine and serotonin, the brain's most important neurotransmitters, necessary for central nervous system.
+Tyrosine and tryptophan are the building stones (so-called precursors) for dopamine and serotonin, the brain's most important neurotransmitters, necessary for the central nervous system.
 The research conducted in Neuropsychiatric Research Laboratory is leading both nationally and internationally.

 Prof. Nikolaos Venizelos and his research group have in a number of studies (see publications), demonstrated that membrane transport of tyrosine and tryptophan is strongly involved in the pathophysiology of schizophrenia, bipolar and autism disorders.
 Recent studies show that even ADHD, probably, have an influence on the regulation of dopamine and serotonin turnover in the brain.
 The research group has also developed and demonstrated that the so-called fibroblast model, a human cellular in vitro technic, among others, excludes the external influences of medications and other environmental factors that make it suitable for studying amino acid transport in neuropsychiatric disorders.

 Furthermore, the research lab disposes of a unique biobank, with primary fibroblast lines from patients with different neuropsychiatric diseases, osteoporosis and matched controls, which are used as model systems for studying, among other things, the transport mechanism of tyrosine and tryptophan in neuropsychiatric disorders.

 Research focus, interaction

-Prof. Venizelos ' current research focuses on identifying the pro-inflammatory cytokines and their role on the membrane transport of tyrosine and tryptophan in neuropsychiatric disorders, In co-operation with NGBI-Research Centre, to identified the influence of probiotics and butyrate, on the functionality of tryptophan transport, which is a precursor to the neurotransmitter serotonin.
+Prof. Venizelos ' current research focuses on identifying the pro-inflammatory cytokines and their role on the membrane transport of tyrosine and tryptophan in neuropsychiatric disorders, In co-operation with NGBI-Research Centre, to identify the influence of probiotics and butyrate, on the functionality of tryptophan transport, which is a precursor to the neurotransmitter serotonin.
 Recently has started a long-lasting collaborative research project between Örebro University and Ikaria/Greece, to explore factors related to healthy ageing

 External main collaborations